bekk/bekk-christmas/post/react/global-state-management-without-redux-wip.md

 }
 ```

 There you have it.
 A simple example that shows a Redux-like state management tool without the boilerplate.
 Pretty neat?
-I will add a CodeSandbox by the end for you to experiment with if you want.
+I will add a CodeSandbox at the bottom for you to experiment with, if you want.

 ## Conclusion